Scouting in Greater London: History of Scouting in London

 Boys from East London were amongst those invited to attend Lieutenant-General Robert Baden-Powell's experimental camp at Brownsea Island in August 1907, now regarded as the founding of the Scout Movement.
 Records exist of Scout Troops being started in London in late 1907, before the publication of the first installment of Baden-Powell's book, Scouting for Boys in the following January.

 In March 1909, a Conference of London Scout Officials was held and at about the same time, Sir Francis Vane was appointed the first Commissioner for London of Baden-Powell Boy Scouts by Baden-Powell.
 Vane and Baden-Powell soon fell out over the former's antimilitarism, and he was dismissed in a dispute about renting an office for London Scouts.
 Vane later became the second President of the British Boy Scouts which had begun in Battersea, London.
 A further meeting of London Scouters in November 1909 agreed to the establishment of six Scout districts covering the County of London.
 Such was the size of these districts that Baden-Powell granted the commissioners in charge of them the rank of County Commissioner.
 This led to a degree of autonomy which prevented the formation of an effective London-wide organisation for some years, despite the appointment of an eminent London Commissioner, Sir Herbert Plumer.
 His successor from 1911, Major-General H B Jeffreys, had no more success in bringing the districts together, but did oversee the start of the first troops for Scouts with disabilities in London special schools.

 In September 1909, the Crystal Palace Scout Rally was attended by 11,000 Scouts including a patrol of "Girl Scouts", now recognised as the founding event of Girl Guiding.
 London troops played a leading part in the event.
 In November 1909, an American publisher, William D. Boyce, was lost in a London smog, but was directed to his hotel by a Boy Scout who refused any reward; an act which led directly to the founding of the Boy Scouts of America.
 The Scout was never identified and is known today as the Unknown Scout.

+During the First World War, London Scouts were employed in numerous roles including acting as messengers for the police and the War Office.
+During the German bombing of London, Scout messengers sounded the "all clear" on bugles.
+Sea Scouts acted as Coast Watchers.